 Household Formulas, and Non-medicinal Uses

 Nettle leaf has a long history of culinary use.
 It can be used in any recipe where cooked greens are requested with ease.
 Almost any recipe with cooked spinach can be made more nutritious by substituting nettle pound for pound.
-Nettle is great in soups, stews and stir fries when other greens are still trying to shake off winter.
+Nettle is great in soups, noodle dishes, stews and stir fries when other greens are still trying to shake off winter.

 Nettle leaf is a traditional hair tonic used to fortify thinning or damaged hair.
 Mineral rich nettle vinegar is diluted with water for a hair rinse.
 For Native Americans of the Pacific Northwest, nettle was also valued as a shampoo.